 In most cases, graduate enrollment of four or more credits per quarter is a requirement to receive aid, specifically for federal and state loans, grants, and work-study.
 Students must also maintain satisfactory progress toward the degree to continue to receive financial aid.
-This means that MES students must complete at least 75% of the total attempted credits in an academic year as well as at least 4 credits per quarter, and at least 18 completed credits for the academic year.
-Students who have attempted more than 90 credits are no longer eligible for federal financial aid.
-Please see the Graduate Satisfactory Academic Progress Policy at www.evergreen.edu/financialaid/sappolicy_graduate.
+To maintain satisfactory progress, MES students must complete at least 75% of the total attempted credits in an academic year.
+Students must also complete an average of at least 4 credits per quarter and at least 18 completed credits for the academic year.
+In addition, students generally will not be eligible for federal financial aid if they attempt more than 90 credits.
+Please see the Graduate Satisfactory Academic Progress Policy at www.evergreen.edu/financialaid/sappolicy-graduate.